Block Party

 How it works

 Given the outline of a shape, can you fit pattern blocks together to make the shape?
-If so, can you find more than one way to do it?
+What if you're not allowed to use certain types of blocks?

 Why we like this activity

-• It has a low floor and a high ceiling: Students can get started making shapes by trial and error, but as the shapes get more difficult, they need more careful strategizing.
+It has a low floor and a high ceiling: Students can get started making shapes by trial and error, but making the shapes without using certain blocks requires more careful strategizing.